History of Latvia: United Baltic Duchy

-On September 22, 1918 German Emperor Wilhelm II proclaimed Baltic provinces to be free and on November 5 Germans proclaimed United Baltic Duchy headed by the Duke Adolf Friedrich of Mecklenburg, however, this project (just like the similar Kingdom of Lithuania) collapsed together with the German Empire on November 9 and the Armistice of November 11.
+On September 22, 1918, German Emperor Wilhelm II proclaimed the Baltic provinces to be free and on November 5 Germans proclaimed a United Baltic Duchy headed by Duke Adolf Friedrich of Mecklenburg.
+However, this project (just like the similar Kingdom of Lithuania) collapsed together with the German Empire on November 9 and with the Armistice of 11 November 1918.

-On November 26, 1918 the new General Plenipotentiary of Germany August Winnig recognized the Latvian Provisional Government which was established by the People's Council.
+On November 26, 1918, the new General Plenipotentiary of Germany August Winnig recognized the Latvian Provisional Government which the People's Council had established on November 18.
 On November 28 the Regency Council of the United Baltic Duchy disbanded itself.

 People's Council

-After the German collapse on November 9, the National Council and Democratic bloc began unity talks.
-Social Democrats insisted that the new Latvia should be a socialistic state, which was not acceptable to other parties.
-They also refused to join the National Council, instead insisting on creating a new unity organization.
-The unity talks were led by Farmers' Union leaders Kārlis Ulmanis and Miķelis Valters, while National Council leaders Voldemārs Zāmuēls, Arveds Bergs and Ādolfs Klīve were sidelined.
+After the German collapse on November 9, the National Council and the Democratic Bloc began unification talks.
+Social Democrats insisted that the new Latvia should be a socialistic state, which other parties found unacceptable.
+The Social Democrats also refused to join the National Council, instead insisting on creating a new unity organization.
+The unification talks were led by Farmers' Union leaders Kārlis Ulmanis and Miķelis Valters, while National Council leaders Voldemārs Zāmuēls, Arveds Bergs and Ādolfs Klīve were sidelined.

-On November 17, 1918 competing Latvian factions finally united in the People's Council, which on November 18, 1918 proclaimed the Independence of Republic of Latvia and created the Latvian Provisional Government.
+On November 17, 1918, competing Latvian factions finally united in the People's Council, which on November 18, 1918, proclaimed the independence of the Republic of Latvia and created the Latvian Provisional Government.

-A few days later Soviet Russia started westward offensive aimed at regaining its western provinces and the War of Independence began.
+On November 18 Soviet Russia started a westward offensive aimed at regaining Russia's western provinces, and the War of Independence ensued.

-The left wing of Latvian Social Democrats had become allied with Bolsheviks and during its conference of November 18–19, 1918 proclaimed that Latvian commune is a part of Russian Soviet Federation.
+The left wing of the Latvian Social Democrats had become allied with the Bolsheviks, and during its conference of November 18–19, 1918 proclaimed the Latvian commune a part of the Russian Soviet Federation.